ctkelley/NotebookSIAMFANL/README.md

 ```
 This is a Julia script that tells the notebooks where everything is.
 In partcular, the script lets the notebook find the examples.
 You might enjoy poking around in the __/src__ subdirectory.

+You may find that the notebook kernel dies from time to time.
+If you just rerun the cells you should be fine.
+I am trying to make this nonsense
+stop and may switch to PythonPlot.
+Stay tuned for the Julia 1.13 version of the notebooks.

 To get everything to work, you will need to add a few packages.
 LinearAlgebra, SuiteSparse, SparseArrays, BandedMatrices, BenchmarkTools, AbstractFFTs, FFTW, IJjulia, LaTeXStrings, and PyPlot.
 I put